-If you are not familiar with the term "black box," let our Miami truck accident attorney from The Law Offices of Sean M. Cleary explain.
+If you are not familiar with the term "black box," let our proficient Miami truck accident lawyer from The Law Offices of Sean M. Cleary explain.
 After a plane crash, these black boxes are retrieved from the plane wreckage to get more details about why the plane crashed in the first place.
 What many people do not realize is that trucks have these black boxes, too, and they can be used in personal injury litigation to establish the cause of the accident and determine who was at fault for the crash.

 How Commercial Truck Black Box Data Can Help Your Accident Case

 Do NOT waste your time after a truck accident, as it is not uncommon for at-fault truck drivers and their trucking companies to destroy or otherwise tamper with evidence at the scene of the accident to escape liability.

 When reviewing the black box data, experts can see what happened in the moments leading up to the accident.
 That data will then be used by accident reconstruction experts to determine liability.
 The vast majority of large commercial trucks in Miami and elsewhere in Florida are equipped with a black box.
 With the help of an experienced truck accident lawyer in Miami by your side, you can gain access to the black box data to improve your chances of winning compensation.

 What Can a Truck's Black Box Reveal About the Accident?

 So what is the use of black boxes in truck accidents?
 Well, black box data provides insight into what happened up to 5 to 10 seconds before the crash occurred.
 But these 5 or 10 seconds can be critical to establishing fault in a truck accident.
 Black boxes can reveal many things, including but not limited to: